nicolacimmino/msgp2p/README.md

 ##Python Usage

 You can include msgp2p in your python script and use it to programmatically send and receive messages.
-And example application that sends and receives messages is included in the "excamples" folder.
+And example application that sends and receives messages is included in the "examples" folder.